← Research

 Latency: 1.2ms

 Filtered queries were slower than unfiltered.
-Paradox: reading 100K bars and keeping 10K took longer than reading 100K bars and keeping all.
+Counterintuitive at first — reading 100K bars and keeping 10K took longer than reading 100K bars and keeping all of them.

-The overhead came from the filter operation itself.
-Each bar required field access and comparison.
-For 90K discarded bars, that was wasted CPU.
+The cost was the filter itself.
+Each bar required field access and comparison; 90K discarded bars meant 90K wasted comparisons.

 let mut all_bars = Vec::new();